 - a.
 Data sharing considerations as outlined under the Data Sharing Code of Practice. - b.
-Ensuring compliance with data protection legislation when sharing data.
+Ensuring compliance with data protection legislation when sharing data. - c.
+Identify what should be included in a data sharing agreement.

-The candidate should be able to demonstrate knowledge of the Data Sharing code of practice and explain how these requirements are governed by data protection law.
+The candidate should be able to demonstrate knowledge of the Data Sharing Code of Practice and explain how these requirements are governed by data protection law.
+In addition, the candidate should be able to identify what information is required for inclusion in a data sharing agreement.

-14. AI AND THE PROCESSING OF PERSONAL DATA.
+14. ARTIFICIAL INTELLIGENCE (AI) AND THE PROCESSING OF PERSONAL DATA.
 (5%)